perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 <img align="center" src="https://github.com/perseus784/Mobile-Multi-Robot-Logistics-System/blob/master/Media/grid_move1.gif" width=890 height=500>

 The proposed project is a Mutli Robot Warehouse Management System.
-It involved us working on variety of concepts and gave a in-depth knowledge in both hardware and software aspects.
-The entire system is completly modular and constructed with serious scope for future modifications.
+It involved working on variety of concepts and gave us a in-depth knowledge in both hardware and software aspects.
+The entire system is modular and constructed with serious scope for future modifications.

 ## Key Features:
 * The robots navigate their way using grid path lines which is sensed by the highly accurate light sensing sensor-> **LSA 08**.